Aaradugula Bullet: Plot

-Due to Murthy's transfer, the family moves from Vijayawada.
+Due to Murthy's transfer, the family moves from Mumbai.
 Shiva's grandmother warns Shiva to be careful in the city as it is ruled by the local don Kasi.
-Shiva learns from his friend that Kasi has a huge ego problem and had once broken the leg of a minister who didn't come to the opening of his mall after saying he would attend and forcing him to come in a wheelchair to open the mall just to satisfy his ego.
+Shiva learns from his friend that Kasi has a huge ego problem and had once broken the leg of an MLA who did not come to the opening of his mall after saying he would attend and forcing him to come in a wheelchair to open the mall just to satisfy his ego.

 At a wedding event, Shiva sees Nayana and falls in love with her.
-Upon learning that Nayana's boss makes her work day and night and takes all the credit for himself he goes to a bar and slaps Nayana's boss.
-Shiva portrays himself as Nayana's boyfriend which as result causes Nayana to be fired from the company.
+Upon learning that Nayana's boss makes her work day and night and takes all the credit for himself, he goes to a bar and slaps Nayana's boss.
+Shiva portrays himself as Nayana's boyfriend, which as result causes Nayana to be fired from the company.
 Shiva meets the depressed Nayana and tells her that life is beautiful to enjoy.
-Feeling confident with Shiva's words Nayana goes to her boss's house and shouts him out in front of his house about all his affairs.
+Feeling confident with Shiva's words, Nayana goes to her boss's house and shouts him out in front of his house about all his affairs.
 Nayana's boss reveals that Shiva is the cause of her unemployment.
 Upon questioning Shiva, he admits that he did this to make Nayana spend time with him and to make her fall in love.
 Nayana in return tells Shiva to bear all her expenses until her job comes back.

-In the meanwhile, Kasi comes to Murthy and asks him to give his house off.
-When Murthy rejects the latter, Kasi gives Murthy 30 days to change his decision otherwise he would have to suffer consequences.
-Here Shiva brings crackers to all Nayana's apartment kids on her command but hears that city is not celebrating Diwali until the court hearing as per Kasi's command because Kasi's brother was arrested.
-Shiva doesn't bother Kasi's command and asks the children to light the crackers.
-Seeing this Kasi's goons comes to beat them up but Shiva tactfully shouts that Kasi's brother is released hence everyone can celebrate Diwali.
-Hearing this the goons go back.
+Meanwhile, Kasi comes to Murthy and asks him to give his house off.
+When Murthy rejects the latter, Kasi gives Murthy 30 days to change his decision; otherwise, he would have to suffer consequences.
+Here, Shiva brings firecrackers to all of Nayana's apartment kids on her command but hears that the city is not celebrating Diwali until the court hearing as per Kasi's command because Kasi's brother was arrested.
+Shiva does not bother Kasi's command and asks the children to light the firecrackers.
+Seeing this, Kasi's goons come to beat them up, but Shiva tactfully shouts that Kasi's brother is released; hence, everyone can celebrate Diwali.
+Hearing this, the goons go back.
 Nayana gets impressed with Shiva and falls in love with him.

-Murthy sees Shiva and Nayana together one day and advises Nayana that Shiva is not fit for marriage as he doesn't know the responsibility and to leave him.
+Murthy sees Shiva and Nayana together one day and advises Nayana that Shiva is not fit for marriage as he does not know the responsibility and to leave him.
 Nayana expresses anger toward Murthy later to Shiva and asks him to come out of the house.
-This angers Shiva and leaves Nayana stating that his family is everything to him and he cannot bear his father being insulted by anyone.
+This angers Shiva, who leaves Nayana, stating that his family is everything to him and he cannot bear his father being insulted by anyone.